 It’s not always easy, but putting limits on your spending by simply saying “no” will make a big difference.
 If you buy coffee every day, say no two times a week.
 If you eat out three times a week, say no one of those times.
 When you go to the grocery store, put a few items back before getting to the checkout.
 If you want to buy two shirts, only buy one.
 At first, this habit feels like a painful restriction, but you are rewarded in the end with some impressive savings.

-When it’s time to get creative to overcome your debts, click on Refi.com’s debt consolidation page to connect with an expert today.
+When it’s time to get creative to overcome your debts.
+Call us at (800) 999-Refi to speak with an expert today.